McDonaldsHappyMeal/driverless-simulator-activity/README.md

 Takes in the cars current state and gives a list of waypoints in the form [x, y, target_velocity].
 The waypoints have been precomputed for simplicity.

 #### Trackmap GUI
-Visualizes the cones on the track, the car's current position, and the reference waypoints.
+Visualises the cones on the track, the car's current position, and the reference waypoints.

 #### Keyboard Controller
 Overrides the Motion Controller, and allows the user to control the vehicle model with the keyboard.
 Use WASD or Arrows.